-The severe economic downturn in the United States poses additional risks to our business, financial condition and results of operations.
+The severe economic downturn in the United States still poses additional risks to our business, financial condition and results of operations.

-The United States has experienced, and is continuing to experience, a severe economic downturn.
-The credit crisis, deterioration of global economies, potential insolvency of one or more countries globally, high unemployment and reduced equity valuations all create risks that could harm our business.
-If macroeconomic conditions worsen, we are not able to predict the impact such worsening conditions will have on the online marketing industry in general, and our results of operations specifically.
+The United States has experienced a severe economic downturn and significant uncertainty about the economic outlook remains.
+The slow pace of recovery in the United States, deterioration of global economies, potential insolvency of one or more countries globally, high unemployment and reduced equity valuations all create risks that could harm our business.
+If macroeconomic conditions were to worsen, we are not able to predict the impact such worsening conditions will have on the online marketing industry in general, and our results of operations specifically.
 Clients in particular client verticals such as financial services, particularly mortgage, credit cards and deposits, small- and medium-sized business customers and home services are facing very difficult conditions and their marketing spend has been negatively affected.
 These conditions could also damage our business opportunities in existing markets, and reduce our revenue and profitability.
 While the effect of these and related conditions poses widespread risk across our business, we believe that it may particularly affect our efforts in the mortgage, credit cards and deposits, small- and medium-sized business and home services client verticals, due to reduced availability of credit for households and business and reduced household disposable income.
 Economic conditions may not improve or may worsen.